Heraldry: Gallo-British heraldry

 The use of cadency marks to difference arms within the same family and the use of semy fields are distinctive features of Gallo-British heraldry (in Scotland the most significant mark of cadency being the bordure, the small brisures playing a very minor role).
 Marks of cadency are mandatory in Scotland, where no two persons can own identical arms at a time.
 It is common to see heraldic furs used.
 In the United Kingdom, the style is notably still controlled by royal officers of arms.
 French heraldry experienced a period of strict rules of construction under Napoleon.
 English and Scots heraldries make greater use of supporters than other European countries.

+African heraldry

+African heraldry is a fusion of colonial European heraldic influences as well as local symbols and motifs.
+In modern times, distinct heraldic traditions have emerged throughout the continent, including in South Africa, Nigeria, and Kenya.
+Two heraldic authorities also exist on the continent: the Bureau of Heraldry (South Africa) and College of Arms (Kenya).

+Modern African heraldry is most visible in national, civic and institutional arms.
+Several African states use the European armorial framework of a shield, supporters, crest or motto, but combine it with local languages, flora, fauna, political ideals and symbols of economic or cultural life.

 Latin heraldry

-The heraldry of Latin countries, namely southern France, Andorra, Spain, and Italy, and except for northern France (using the Gallo-British style), Portugal (which does use crests), and Romania (using the Eastern European style), is characterized by a lack of crests, and uniquely shaped shields.
+The heraldry of Latin countries, namely southern France, Andorra, Spain, and Italy, and except for northern France (using the Gallo-British style), Portugal (which does use crests), and Romania (using the Eastern European style), is characterised by a lack of crests, and uniquely shaped shields.
 Portuguese and Spanish heraldry, which together form a larger Iberian tradition of heraldry, occasionally introduce words to the shield of arms, a practice usually avoided in British heraldry.
 Latin heraldry is known for extensive use of quartering, because of armorial inheritance via the male and the female lines.
-Moreover, Italian heraldry is dominated by the Roman Catholic Church, featuring many shields and achievements, most bearing some reference to the Church.
+Moreover, Italian heraldry is dominated by the Roman Catholic church, featuring many shields and achievements, most bearing some reference to the church.

 Trees are frequent charges in Latin arms.
 Charged bordures, including bordures inscribed with words, are seen often in Spain.